azfar-imtiaz/PayPulse-Cloud/README.md

 #### - Lambda functions bucket

 This bucket is for containing the source code of the following lambda functions:
-- Fetch all invoices
+- Ingest all invoices
-- Fetch latest invoice
+- Ingest latest invoice
 - Send invoice notification
+- Get invoice
-- Get rental invoices
+- Get invoices
 - Delete user
 - Login
 - Signup